Social-Projects-Club-IIT-BHU/winnovation/README.md

 - [ ] Model Insights
 - [ ] App Development

-## Objectives for this week upto (31st Dec)

-- **Model Building** - To compile everything and complete.
-- **App development** - Contact with preprocessing work members and develop methods for transforming things in java and kotlin

 **NOTE:** If you stuck anywhere
 - Google, till you find it
 - If no, raise an issue here in github
-- else ask on whatsapp group

 ## **Refernces---------**